Nerajno/100daysofcodelog/docs/log3.md

 ## Primary Goals
 - [ ] One hour of focused building daily.
 - [ ] One hour of focused learning via a tutorial daily.
-- [ ] Add a #tag searching capability to/on my blog.
+- [ ] Add a #tag searching capability to/on my hosted blog.
 - [ ] Update current blog in my job's framework.
 - [ ] Complete Front End Development Libraries Certification  ~> (freeCodeCamp).
 - [ ] Complete the Data Vizualization Certification ~> (freeCodeCamp).